-WPP Group edged out Omnicom to lead the global Holding Group ranking in 2012.
-IPG, Publicis and Havas round out the top five.
+WPP Group remains the most effective global Holding Group in 2013, with Omnicom staying in second place.
+Publicis rises to third, while Interpublic (IPG) and Havas round out the top five.

 Most Effective Agency Networks

-Ogilvy & Mather are the world’s most effective agency network in 2012, with 924 points.
-BBDO Worldwide, which led the 2011 ranking, slipped to second place.
-DDB Worldwide rose to third place in the rankings ahead of Leo Burnett Worldwide and McCann Worldgroup.
+Ogilvy & Mather is once again the world’s most effective agency network, with 1046 points in 2013.
+BBDO Worldwide stays in second place while McCann Worldgroup rose to third place in the rankings ahead of DDB Worldwide and Leo Burnett Worldwide.

 Most Effective Agency Offices

-Asia PacificUnilever (advertiser), McDonald’s (brand), Omnicom (agency holding group) Ogilvy & Mather (agency network), Oglivy & Mather - Mumbai (agency) and Happy Soldiers - Sydney (independent agency).
+Coca-Cola (advertiser), Coca-Cola (brand), WPP Group (agency holding group) Ogilvy & Mather (agency network), Ogilvy & Mather - Mumbai (agency) and Barnes, Catmur & Friends – Auckland (independent agency).